 The coffin being led to the grave at Cuckfield

-courtesy of Mr J Baxter
+Picture by Mr J Baxter

-These may be played as a traditional dirge or,
+These can be a traditional dirge or,

 up tempo and lively.